testfailed/graphql-inspector/website/docs/essentials/diff.md

 title: Schema Validation
 ---

 Detect changes to your GraphQL Schema and prevent breaking your existing applications.
 With GraphQL Inspector you get a list of breaking, potentially dangerous and safe changes on every Pull Request.
-Integrate it with GitHub, BitBucket, GitLab or any Continous Integration.
+Integrate it with GitHub, BitBucket, GitLab or any Continuous Integration.

 ![Application](/assets/img/github/app-action.jpg)